 Interaction Between Networks

-Transcranial Magnetic Stimulation (TMS) affects the Default Mode Network (DMN), Salience Network (SN), and Central Executive Network (CEN) by modulating neural activity, which helps rebalance these brain networks in people with depression.
+Transcranial Magnetic Stimulation (TMS) affects the Default Mode Network (DMN), Salience Network (SN), and Central Executive Network (CEN) by modulating neural activity, which helps rebalance these brain networks.
 Here’s how TMS interacts with each of these networks:

 1. Effects on the Default Mode Network (DMN)

-• Reduction in DMN Overactivity: TMS, especially when applied to the dorsolateral prefrontal cortex (DLPFC), has been shown to reduce hyperactivity in the DMN, particularly in areas like the medial prefrontal cortex and posterior cingulate cortex.
-This reduction in DMN activity helps alleviate excessive rumination, a key symptom in depression.
+- Reduction in DMN Overactivity: TMS, especially when applied to the dorsolateral prefrontal cortex (DLPFC), has been shown to reduce hyperactivity in the DMN, particularly in areas like the medial prefrontal cortex and posterior cingulate cortex.
+This reduction in DMN activity helps alleviate excessive rumination.

 2. Effects on the Salience Network (SN)